Freeganism: Legality and commercial responses

 The legality of freegan practices of reclaiming wasted food, space, or buildings varies depending on local laws around property, trespassing, and waste removal.
 In some places, like New York City, freegans dumpster dive publicly; in other locations, urban foraging is a secretive activity.
 In recent years, there have been arrests of people dumpster diving for political reasons in the United Kingdom, Belgium, and France, although in most locations charges have eventually been dropped.
 These actions could be seen as part of a broader criminalization of acts of survival—like sleeping in public places, sharing food without a permit, or recovering aluminum cans to re-sell—that has affected freegans as well as affiliated groups like Food Not Bombs and the homeless.
 Freegans report that stores have responded to waste recovery as well, including deliberately destroying products prior to disposing of them, locking dumpsters, or pouring bleach on food to make it inedible.
 In France, a new national law bans the practice of destroying food in this way.

 Impacts

-Media coverage of freeganism in the United States peaked around the financial crisis in 2007-2009 and dropped off subsequently.
+Media coverage of freeganism in the United States peaked around the 2008 financial crisis and dropped off subsequently.
 More recently, freeganism has been discussed in the context of increasing public interest in food waste.
 Tristram Stuart, a prominent food waste campaigner and founder of the organization "Feedback" claims that media attention to freeganism was crucial in attracting attention to the problem.
 Other analyses of the origins of contemporary public policy initiatives around food waste have also concluded that freeganism contributed to new initiatives, like the French law on food waste or the U.S. food waste reduction challenge.

+In popular culture

+The 2013 film The East was based on Freeganism and related practices such as Anarchist Communalism.
+Director Zal Batmanglij and star Brit Marling co-wrote the film and the script was largely based on their experiences practicing Freeganism in the summer of 2009.